-Matt is the Head of ZRS and author of Everything You Ever Wanted to Know About Zombies and the zombie children’s story That’s Not Your Mommy Anymore.
-He is a regular cast member on AMC’s Talking Dead, the live after-show of The Walking Dead in the United States, and his other TV appearances include National Geographic Channel’s The Truth Behind Zombies, History Channel’s Apocalypse 2012, and Spike’s Deadliest Warrior .[email_link email="email@example.com"]firstname.lastname@example.org[/email_link]
+Matt Mogk is the head of Zombie Research Society and author of Everything You Ever Wanted to Know About Zombies and the zombie children’s story That’s Not Your Mommy Anymore.
+He is a regular cast member of AMC’s Talking Dead, the live after-show of The Walking Dead in the United States, and his other TV appearances include National Geographic Channel’s The Truth Behind Zombies, History Channel’s Apocalypse 2012, and Spike’s Deadliest Warrior.

 Luke W. Boyd

 As a film student Luke Boyd worked on a number of award-winning shorts and commercials, before moving on to produce and direct radio plays for the stage in San Francisco, California.
 His love of film and popular culture eventually led him to create Zombie-Thon, an annual zombie movie marathon and website.

 Dave Marks is a published writer, musician and graphic illustrator.
 For more than 25 years he has hosted Zombie Night in his native Canada, a viewing party celebrating the worst zombie movies ever made.
 Dave joined the ZRS team after running his own successful zombie blog for many years.

 George Romero is unquestionably the biggest name in zombie culture, having practically created the genre with his 1968 classic film Night of the Living Dead.
 His credits include some of the most popular and widely recognized movies in the history of horror.

 Steven Schlozman, M.D.